Have You Ever Heard of 3D Sound?

 To sum it up, researchers wanted to assess whether the combination of repetitive drumming and shamanic instructions was specifically associated with these effects.
 They did so by comparing the effect of listening to either repetitive drumming or instrumental meditation music for 15 minutes on salivary cortisol concentration.

-Combined with self-reported physiological and psychological states, the two groups of participants (39 in total) all experienced a significant decrease in the concentration in salivary cortisol.
+Combined with self-reported physiological and psychological states, the two groups of participants (39 in total) all experienced a significant decrease in the concentration of salivary cortisol.
 However, no differences were observed across conditions.
 Conversely, there were significant differences in reported emotional states.

 In other words, subjective experiences were observed between the groups.
 Notably, participants exposed to repetitive drumming combined with shamanic instructions reported experiencing heaviness, decreased heart rate, and dreamlike experiences significantly more often than participants exposed to repetitive drumming combined with relaxation instructions.